gecio/gecio.github.io/docs/_imke/clusterlifecycle/upgradingacluster/index.en.md

 Before you upgrade a cluster, please refer to the target version's [Changelog](/imke/about/) and make sure you familiarise yourself with the upcoming changes.

-One Tool that can help to prepare the update will be [kubepug](https://github.com/rikatz/kubepug).
+One tool that can help to prepare the update will be [kubepug](https://github.com/rikatz/kubepug).
-It will check all deployed resources against the new kubernetes version and warn about removals and deprecations.
+It checks all deployed resources against the new Kubernetes version and will warn about removals and deprecations.

 ## The Cluster